• Skip to main content

 • 3 garlic cloves thinly sliced

-• 1 tbsp capers finely chopped
+• 1 tablespoon capers finely chopped

 • 1 red chilli finely diced